Billeh77/ESCAPER/README.md

 - **Extensible Design**: Easy to create new rooms and personas via JSON
 - **Rich Logging**: Complete trajectories and metrics for analysis
 - **Full Observability**: Verbose mode shows real-time step-by-step narrative with agent thoughts and actions
+- **Robust Error Handling**: Automatic retry with exponential backoff for rate limits and transient API errors

 ## Installation